 Advanced training hours must be entered into the Master Naturalist Online Volunteer Hour Reporting System.

 3. Complete the 6-hour Advanced Training - Interpretation for the Master Naturalist offered by the State Master Naturalist Office or an interpretation course approved by the State Coordinator.
-This is a stand-alone course and does not count towards the 32 hours of advanced training in the additional biogeographical regions nor does it count towards your yearly 8 hours of advanced training to maintain your Master Naturalist certification.
+This is a stand-alone course and does not count towards the 32 hours of advanced training in the two biogeographical regions or your yearly 8 hours of advanced training to maintain your Master Naturalist certification.
 Training hours must be entered into the Master Naturalist Online Volunteer Hour Reporting System.

 South Carolina Statewide Master Naturalists are recognized by an emerald placed in the first jewel location on the Master Naturalist name tag.
 Name tags must be sent to the State Office, where certification will be verified from the Online Volunteer Hour Reporting System and the emerald awarded.

 2014 - Linell Goodall, Hilda Flamholtz, Kathy Burriss, Dan Whitten, Carl Cole, Barbara Watson, Nancy Thompson, Judith Kramer, Jimmy Watson, Tom Pray, Terri Mendonca, Dr. James H. Blake

 2015 - Sue Williams, Gina Varat, Sanna Schantz, Pam Barbour, Jean Arden, Polly Powell, Patsy Winkel, Susan Hamilton, Sherrie Whitten, Ray Wade, Bobbie Wilhite, Rick Keup, Ric Barnett, Carol Ulmer, Pam Floyd, Anne Palyok

 2016 - Craig Williams, Dale Hutto, Bill Altman, Wally Niebauer, Ellie Elzerman, Bill Thielfoldt, Liesel Hamilton, Dee Dee Williams, Elizabeth Anderegg, Susan Lech, Jimmy Vissage, Ray Ward, Nicole Riddle, Tricia Kyzer, Yvonne Plemmons

 2017 - Mike Patrick, Charlotte Morley, Elizabeth Rockholt, Carla Kneece, Sharon Watson, Ted Kalutz, Gail Rahn, Sheryl Waldvogel, Ed Neunlist, Bob Senn, Dennis Blejski, Ray Long, Mary Campbell, Buddy Campbell, Bob Askins, Alice Fraser, Mike Davis